uisneach/leabharlann/source/how-to.md

 <a id="publisher"></a>
 ### Publisher
+> An organization or person that publishes works on any medium.

 ### Translation
+> A Translation is an Edition which has been translated from its native language to another language.
+A Translation must have a [Translator](#Translator) and derive from a source [Text](#Text) or [Version](#Version), which represents the work in its native language (though these requirements aren't enforced in the database code).
+>
+> Certain ancient Texts can also be Translations.
+For example, the [Latin Vulgate Bible](https://en.wikipedia.org/wiki/Vulgate) is a translation of a number of previous Biblical texts in Old Italic, Greek, Hebrew, etc., translated by Saint Jerome; yet it is an important divergence from those source texts in its own right, and there are many [Versions](#Version) of the Vulgate, so it may be both a Text, not an Edition, and a Translation at once.

 ## Relationships

 ## WROTE
-> Points from an Author to a Text or Edition that he wrote.
+> Points from an [Author](#Author) to a [Text](#Text) or [Edition](#Edition) that he wrote.
 This should also be used for the editor of a work, even if that person didn't specifically author the text itself.

+## PUBLISHED

+## TRANSLATED

+## VERSION_OF

 </section>